 The velocity-time graph (shown below) is for a cart without friction.
 The cart has a mass of 3 kg.
 Use the mass and acceleration to find the forces acting on the cart.
 Then draw a force-time graph for the cart.

 Two people are ice-skating at 1 m/s.
 One pushes the other (60kg).
 The contact lasts for 0.5s and the skater reaches a speed of 3 m/s.
 What was the strength of the push force?

-A 1,000kg car is travelling at 20 m/s when a deer jumps out in front of it.
-The driver slams on the brakes, exerting a stopping force of -10,000N.

-What is the acceleration of the car?

-How long will it take to stop?

-Bonus: if the deer was 10 m away when the car started braking, will the car hit it? (hint: How fast will the car be going after 1 second?
-Before 1 second?)

-Apply your understanding from 1.6 (Momentum) to respond to the following question:

-A big truck (5,000kg) with momentum 50,000 kg*m/s collides with a small car (1,000 kg) with the same momentum traveling the opposite direction.
-The two stick together.

-What is the final velocity of the two?

-If the collision takes 10s, what was the acceleration of the smaller car?

-What was the force on the smaller car?

-What was the acceleration of the bigger car?
-The force?